Joshuaamm7/NAFSI-Team-NourishOne/README.md

 ### First-time setup

-1. In `package.json`, update the `homepage` field with your GitHub Pages URL:
+1. Update the `homepage` field in `package.json` with your GitHub Pages URL:

 ```json
 "homepage": "https://YOUR_USERNAME.github.io/NAFSI-Team-NourishSync"
 ```

-2. Make sure `gh-pages` is installed (it should already be in devDependencies):
+2. Ensure `gh-pages` is installed (already in devDependencies):

 ```bash
 npm install --save-dev gh-pages --legacy-peer-deps